polterguy/polterguy.github.io/_posts/2022-03-08-female-software-developers.md

 ## The first software developer was a woman

 Did you know that the very first software developer on the planet was a woman?
 Her name was [Ada Lovelace](https://en.wikipedia.org/wiki/Ada_Lovelace) and she arguably single handedly **invented programming**.
 She worked with [Charles Babbage](https://en.wikipedia.org/wiki/Charles_Babbage) back in the 19th century, more than 120 years ago, and the programming language called _"Ada"_ was actually named after her.
+If it hadn't been for a female software developer, software development as a profession wouldn't even exist!

 ## Software development used to be a "female profession"